harumuki/gyorgy.fleischmann.hu/_posts/2018-10-15-Dido-Take_My_Hand.md

 Take my hand and if I'm lying to you
 I'll always be alone if I'm lying to you
-Take your time and if I'm lying to you
+Take your time, if I'm lying to you
-I know you'll find that you believe me you believe me
+I know you'll find that you believe me
+You believe me

 See my eyes, they carry your reflection
 Watch my lips and hear the words I'm telling you